artakhak/IoC.Configuration/docs/loading-ioc-configuration/xml-configuration-template.rst

             <!--
-            If settingsRequestor element is used, the type in type attribute should specify a type that implements SharedServices.ISettingsRequestor.
+            If settingsRequestor element is used, the type in type attribute should specify a type that implements IoC.Configuration.ISettingsRequestor.
 The implementation specifies a collection of required settings that should be present in settings element.
             Note, the type specified in type attribute is fully integrated into a dependency injection framework.
 In other words, constructor parameters will be injected using bindings specified in dependencyInjection element.